12 Fun Kids Birthday Party Ideas

 Source: Peerspace

 It should be a rule that summertime birthday parties have to include water!
 Are your kids old enough to swim, but you don’t have a pool?
 No worries; simply book a pool party venue through Peerspace!
-One amazing option is this colorful pool and backyard space in Los Angeles, CA. It provides you with an adorable pool with floaties, a hot tub for the adults, and an outdoor lounge space.
+One amazing option is a colorful pool and backyard space.
+It provides you with an adorable pool with floaties, a hot tub for the adults, and an outdoor lounge space.

 5. Enjoy a water balloon fight